 The appearance of the herb is another aspect that changes with drying.
 Fresh dill is known for its rich green color.
 The color is what makes it an attractive addition to salads and valuable as a garnish for salmon and appetizers.
 Dried dill will not be as brightly colored, but will instead be a darker grayish green.

 Can you use fresh dill as a substitute for dried?
 And vice versa?

 Fresh dill and dried dill are the same plant, which makes them the best substitutes for each other; however, this does not mean that they are perfectly interchangeable.

 As mentioned above, fresh dill is not as concentrated as the dried version.
 The difference in pungency means that you will have to adjust your measurements when making a substitution.
 If you are using fresh dill in place of dried dill, you have to use more of it.
 Most experts recommend three times as much – for instance, 1 teaspoon of dried dill for each tablespoon of fresh (since a tablespoon is three teaspoons.)

 Similarly, you should use a third of the amount required in the recipe when you are using dried dill in place of fresh.

 –> Learn More: What’s A Good Dill Substitute?

 When should you use fresh dill and when should you use dried?

-Both fresh and dried dill can work in many of the same preparations like salad dressings and dips.
+Both fresh and dried dill can work in many of the same preparations like salad dressings, sauces, and dips.
 Use fresh dill in green salads and other preparations that take advantage of its color.
-It is particularly attractive in paler dishes but is great in any recipe that calls for dill — use it in seafood or in potato salads.
+It is particularly attractive in paler dishes but is great in any recipe that calls generally for dill.
+It’s particularly delicious fresh with seafood or in potato salads.

-If you are making pickles at home, you can add a stalk to your brine as well.
+If you are making dill pickles at home, fresh is best too.
+And you can add the stems to your brine as well.
 If you are adding it to a braised dish, use fresh dill as you would any other fresh herb — you add it towards the end to keep its flavor from dissipating.